mk-pmb/msspeechsdk_v011_wine_howto/README.md

 1. Check your audio settings, set volume tentatively low for your default output device.
 1. Run `wine speakArgs.exe`
-1. If you didn't hear anything, at louder volumes.
+1. If you didn't hear anything, retry at louder volumes.
     If it still doesn't work, let's investigate.